savonet/book/workflow.md

 in order to fetch the page (default is 10 seconds).

-The http protocol actually defines two main ways of retrieving webpages: GET, which is handled by the functions `http.get` and `https.get`\TODO{no https anymore} presented above, and POST, which is handled by the functions `http.post` and `https.post`\TODO{no https anymore}.
+The http protocol actually defines two main ways of retrieving webpages: GET, which is handled by the function `http.get` presented above, and POST, which is handled by the function `http.post`.
 The POST method is generally used for forms and takes an argument named `data`, which contains the data we want to pass as the contents of the form.
 The way this data is encoded is application-dependent and should be specified using the `Content-Type` header.
 For instance, suppose that we have a script `update_metadata.php` that we can call to update the metadata on our website.
 The script

 ```{.liquidsoap include="liq/http.post.liq" from=2 to=-1}
 ```